Eschatologue/CM_wiki/docs/spells/description/core/level-1.md

 **Components:** V, S, M (a sprig of mistletoe)
 **Duration:** 24 hours

 Ten berries appear in your hand and are infused with magic for the duration.
-A creature can take a **:rsc-b: Bonus Action**{ .rsc } to eat one berry.
+A creature can take a **:rsc-b: Bonus Action**{.rsc} to eat one berry.
 Eating a berry restores 1 Hit Point, and the berry provides enough nourishment to sustain a creature for one day.

 Uneaten berries disappear when the spell ends.